In case of an emergency, contact UK Police

 There are many factors considered when determining whether the behavior has the effect of creating an intimidating, hostile, or offensive environment.
 Every situation is unique and is evaluated as such.
 Consequently, the circumstances as a whole are weighed to conclude whether a hostile environment exists.
 The frequency of the alleged conduct, its severity, and the context in which it occurred are all considered.

-In determining whether conduct constitutes sexual harassment in violation of AR 6:1 Discrimination and Harassment Policy, University officials look at the record as a whole and the totality of the circumstances, such as the nature of the sexual behavior and the context in which the incident(s) occurred.
+In determining whether conduct constitutes sexual harassment in violation of Administrative Regulation: Equal Dignity (Interim), University officials look at the record as a whole and the totality of the circumstances, such as the nature of the sexual behavior and the context in which the incident(s) occurred.
 The determination is made from the facts on a case-by-case basis.

 Findings of harassment and other forms of discrimination depend upon the totality of the circumstances (the nature, frequency, and severity of the alleged conduct and the context in which the alleged conduct occurred).
 Examining all facts regarding the complaint determines if the alleged conduct resulted in different treatment or created a hostile or offensive environment.